significance of naturalism for the history of philosophy and at least four of

 By the end of this course you should be able to:

-You will be called on more or less randomly to present your answers to journal questions orally.
+You will be called on more or less randomly (but at least 2-3 times per class meeting) to present your answers to journal questions orally.
 Your oral participation is graded as follows.

 Occasionally you may be stymied by a question and be unable to answer it.
 In such cases, you should explain what it is that prevents you from answering the question.
 Answers of this sort will still be graded as competent if they show real engagement with the text.

 Attendance is monitored through the participation policy described above.